 - Cincinnati (Ohio)

 - Raleigh (North Carolina)

 These five categories are often called the “pillars” of Glenmary ministry.

 Priests and Brothers

-As of April 5, 2019, there are 26 priests, 13 brothers and two transitional deacons awaiting priestly ordination within Glenmary.
-The society has nine students in formation.
+As of Jan.
+13, 2023, there are 28 priests and 13 brothers within Glenmary.
+The society has 16 students in formation.

 - Nearly 1.5 million people live within Glenmary’s mission territory.
 Of these, just under 11,000, or 0.7 percent, are Catholic.

 - A significant percent of the total population is unchurched (that is, does not attend any church on a regular basis).

 - The poverty level within Glenmary mission areas is almost twice the national average.

 - In the southern United States, 173 counties have no Catholic congregation.
 Another 196 have a Catholic congregation but no resident pastoral minister.